There’s a certain intrigue about “secret societies”.

 It counts several notable Canadians among its members.

 The Bullingdon Club

-Bullingdon Club is another college-based secret society which counts several British prime ministers and members of establishment and aristocracy among them.
+Bullingdon Club is another college-based secret society that counts several British prime ministers and members of establishment and aristocracy among them.

-Bullingdon Club is an unregistered and unrecognized, all-male, dining-club at Oxford University which is mainly focused on Undergraduates.
+Bullingdon Club is an unregistered and unrecognized, all-male, dining-club at Oxford University, mainly focused on Undergraduates.

 David Cameron, George Osborn, and the newly elected British Prime Minister Boris Johnson are some of its notable members.